Anti-Corrosive-Zinc-Paste (ACZP) for Electrical Connections

 [Note: As can be seen in picture above, AL/AL and AL/CU are listed on the Penetrox A product label, because these are the typical dissimilar connections an electrician will encounter...the additional dissimilar combinations we will encounter in vintage vehicles must be considered on the Galvanic Chart ...and I certainly have!...and we find that Zinc is lower on this chart that all of the metals which occur in the vehicles, meaning the zinc presence in the ACZP surrounding and between the connection will act to neutralize any corrosion which might start on those connections due to contamination present. ]

 ACZP is actually non-conductive!
 That's because the conductive zinc particles...more like zinc dust really, are suspended in non-conductive grease, and so are not in contact with each other...no direct conductive path actually exists across a blob of it (see above)...so itís pretty benign stuff at the low voltages present a vehicleís electric system, and should not be considered to be making electrical contact or carrying any current...and thatís why lathering it onto a connection without first separating and cleaning will only externally cover the connection and not take full advantage of the chemical benefit of the zinc particles...

 When in place between and around two contacts which have mechanical pressure pushing them together, the benefits occur at the microscopic level.
 Three distinctly different conditions take place.
-To understand a appreciate the advantage, an finer inspection of these conditions is presented here:
+To understand and appreciate the advantage, a finer inspection of these conditions is presented here:

 ACZP at work!